gemmahuai/Gemmas-CMB/README.md

 # Effects of CMB Telescope Beam Systematics on Measurements of B-Mode Polarization

-## main calculation:
+## Main - main calculation

-Main:
+### Fhcalc.py:

-Fhcalc.py: Functions used for generating a screen, including initialization, Gaussian illumination, circular truncation, FFT, interpolation, etc.
+Functions used for generating a screen, including initialization, Gaussian illumination, circular truncation, FFT, interpolation, etc.

 ErrMask.py: Functions used for generating errors, including amplitude and phase errors, and rms calculation